PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 **Answer.** Courage, Sacrifice, and Devotion

 ###### Teleportation Circle
-- Faded circle carved into the stone ground > draconic runes > destination of Sharn
+- Faded circle carved into the stone ground > draconic runes > destination of the Kogs in Sharn
-- 3  Siberys and 3 eberron shards around circle, siberys
+- 3  Siberys and 3 eberron shards around circle, 1 eberron shard is cracked
-- Is able to be used > DC 15 arcana > It won't lead to its intended location due to the cracked shard
+- Replacing shard reactivates circle and allows passage.

 ---